stratosphereips/IDPS-Comparison-Tool-Scripts/README.md

 python3 -m scripts.slips_metrics_getter  -p
 ```

+Note: To print and plot the metrics, scripts/extracted_scores/extracted_levels.py must t be updated using the
+max_accumulated_score_extractor_for_slips.py script

 ##### command for extracting ground truth labels from a conn.log.labeled file
 note: we only extract the labels per timewindow per ip